cobweb-eu/QA_wps_processes/readme.md

 </ows:ExceptionText>`` means that a particular generator is missing.
 This is a common problem when testing a fresh installation.
 Check that the GeoJSON and GML Generators against the ``resources/wps_config_geotools.xml`` sample.

 * Errors with the image reading for the LaplaceBlurCheck can arise with incorrectly configured JavaIO library.
 E.g. ``java.util.ServiceConfigurationError: javax.imageio.spi.ImageInputStreamSpi: Provider``

+* Errors when submitting execute requests can be due to incorrect XML formatting in the document.
+Check the XML structure if error is: ``org.n52.wps.server.request.strategy.WCS111XMLEmbeddedBase64OutputReferenceStrategy.isApplicable(WCS111XMLEmbeddedBase64OutputReferenceStrategy.java:63)``

 * Certain processing (such as blur checking of high-resolution photographs and R scripts with complex geometric inputs) may require increases in Tomcat heap size.
 E.g. modify ``JAVA_OPTS="-Djava.awt.headless=true`` to something like ``-Xmx1024m`` for 1024mb of heap space.